mzazon/awesome-cloud-projects/aws/video-analytics-rekognition-kinesis/video-analytics-rekognition-kinesis.md

 ## Prerequisites

-1. AWS account with Rekognition, Kinesis Video Streams, and Lambda permissions
+1. AWS account with Rekognition, Kinesis Video Streams, Lambda, DynamoDB, and SNS permissions
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of video streaming and computer vision concepts
 4. Test video sources or IP cameras for streaming (or use provided sample video)